bespoyasov/scroller/README.md

-# Scroller.js
+# Prokrutchik

 Puts blocks in line and adds anchors and a scrollbar.
 Has no dependencies.
 IE11+.
+If you use React, checkout [Prokrutchik component](https://github.com/bespoyasov/react-scroller)

 ## Start

-If you use npm:
+With npm:
 ```
 npm i prokrutchik --save
 ```